Smartwatch: Sailfish OS

 Sailfish OS is a Linux-based operating system for various platforms, including Sailfish smartwatches.

 Tizen

-Tizen is a Linux-based operating system for various platforms including smartwatches.
+Tizen is a Linux-based operating system developed for various platforms, including smartwatches.
 Tizen is a project within the Linux Foundation and is governed by a Technical Steering Group (TSG) composed of Samsung and Intel among others.
-Samsung released the Samsung Gear 2, Gear 2 Neo, Samsung Gear S, Samsung Gear S2 and Samsung Gear S3 running Tizen.
+Samsung released the Samsung Gear 2, Gear 2 Neo, Samsung Gear S, Samsung Gear S2 and Samsung Gear S3, all running Tizen.

 watchOS

 watchOS is a proprietary mobile operating system developed by Apple Inc. to run on the Apple Watch.

 Wear OS

 Wear OS, previously known as Android Wear, is a smartwatch operating system developed by Google Inc.

 For children and the elderly

-In China, since around 2015, smartwatches have become widely used by schoolchildren.
-They are advertised on television throughout China as a safety device whereby the child can call in case of emergency.
-The devices are commonly colorful and made of plastic.
-They normally have no display unless a button is pushed.
-These smartwatches have limited functionality, mainly being able to conduct calls, and display time, and sometimes air temperature.
-They cost around US$100 to $200.
+In China, since around 2015, smartwatches have become widely used by schoolchildren, and are widely advertised on Chinese television as a safety device for them.
+The devices are typically colorful and made of plastic, and they often lack a display unless a button is pressed.
+While their functionality is limited, they primarily allow children to make and receive calls, display the time, and sometimes measure air temperature.
+These smartwatches typically cost between US$100 and US$200.

 Children's smartwatches are also sold in other countries.

-Some smart watches can also help elderly or disabled people, reporting their location to a caretaker if they fall or become lost.
+Some smartwatches can also help elderly or disabled people, reporting their location to a caretaker if they fall or become lost.